eewolfe/azureHPC/README.md

 # Running applications

 ## Validating MPI
 Intel MPI and Infiniband are only available for A8/A9 and H16r instances.
-A default user named **hpcuser** has been created on the compute nodes and on the master node with passwordless access so it can be immediately used to run MPI across nodes.
+A default user named **hpcsvc** has been created on the compute nodes and on the master node with passwordless access so it can be immediately used to run MPI across nodes.

-To begin, you need first to ssh on the master and then switch to the **hpcuser** user.
+To begin, you need first to ssh on the master and then switch to the **hpcsvc** user.
 From there, ssh one one of the compute nodes, and configure MPI by following the instructions from [here](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-classic-rdma-cluster#configure-intel-mpi)

 To run the 2 node pingpong test, execute the following command